 A SPONSOR form for each school MUST be completed in order for any student from that school to compete in the contest.
 The sponsor that fills out the form does not have to be the one the accompanies the students to the contest.
 PLEASE make sure only one sponsor form is completed per school per year.
 A sponsor must have the authority to represent the school.

-STUDENTS should complete the form below prior to coming to the contest.
+STUDENTS MUST complete the form below prior to coming to the contest.
 Students that do not register in advance may be denied entrance to the exam room.
-This is at the dicression of the contest director.
+This is at the disgression of the contest director.

 10:10 a.m. - Opening Assembly